 Tenerife top attraction is the Teide National Park, but the Anaga Rural Park is also quite interesting for those that enjoy nature gazing.
 The shows in Loro Park are great for cruise passengers with young ones.

 If you appreciate quaint landmarks, historical towns like La Laguna, La Orotava, and Puerto de la Cruz are delightful.
 Las Teresitas, El Médano and Playa de las Américas are the three most famous beaches in Tenerife.
-Here are the top attractions in Tenerife.
-Click on "Learn More ..." to read a full review.
+Here are the top attractions in Tenerife:

-Commonly referred to as La Laguna, the city was the capital of the Canary Islands until the 18th century.
-Top sights: Cathedral, Plaza del Adelantado, Casa Salazar, Museum of History and Anthropology, Church of the Immaculate Conception.
-Learn more ...
+Top sites to visit in La Laguna: Cathedral, Plaza del Adelantado, Casa Salazar, Museum of History and Anthropology, Church of the Immaculate Conception.

 - Puerto de la Cruz